-The Thanksgiving Dish That Made My First-Generation Vietnamese Family Love Brussels Sprouts
+The Thanksgiving Dish That Made My First-Generation Vietnamese-American Family Love Brussels Sprouts

 My family tried—and hated—Brussels sprouts for the first time at a refugee resettlement facility in Southern California.
 Now sprouts have a place on our Thanksgiving table—here's why.

 My family tried Brussels sprouts for the first time in May 1975 at a refugee resettlement facility in Southern California.
 We'd fled the communist takeover of South Vietnam and were joyful to be in America.
 However, the overcooked, sickly green, gassy Brussels sprouts gave us little joy.